 You may be wondering why you experience acid reflux or stomach pains after drinking your daily cup of coffee.
 For many, the acid in coffee can irritate the stomach and esophagus which can lead to acid reflux or stomach pains.
 Various factors including origin, variety, processing method, exposure to additives and pesticides, and climate can play a role in the acidity levels of coffee beans.

 Don’t worry, if your morning cup gives you some stomach pains you have several ways you can still enjoy a delicious low-acid cup of coffee.
 A study published in 2010 showed that dark roast coffee is less acidic due to losing some of the acidity and caffeine in the long roasting process.
 On the other hand, lighter roasts tend to be more acidic.
 Opting for cold brew coffee will also offer your stomach some relief.
 Through the cold brew process, some of the acidity in the coffee beans is naturally removed leaving you with a smooth cup of coffee with little acidity.
 Lastly, the best way to ensure that you will enjoy every drop of your morning cup of coffee is to make the switch to a low-acid brand of coffee.
-All Growers Alliance Fair Trade, USDA Organic coffee is low acid so you can enjoy a delicious cup of coffee without any stomach pains.
+All Growers Alliance Fair Trade, USDA pesticide-free coffee is low acid so you can enjoy a delicious cup of coffee without any stomach pains.
 Visit Growers Alliance Cafe or order our coffee online to experience the difference.